 The Hawaii High School Athletic Association (HHSAA) has no policy on transgender athlete participation.
 Schools in Hawaii have guidance on respectful treatment of transgender students, including that schools should recognize and respect a student's gender identity, students should be able to dress according to their gender identity, and schools should grant transgender students access to whichever bathroom or locker room they feel most comfortable in - however, the guidelines provide no clarity for participation of trans athletes.

-The Idaho High School Activities Association (IHSAA) policy requires transgender athletes to make a medical transition and allows for participation with the following conditions:
+In March 2020, Idaho became the first state in the country to make a law to prevent the participation of high school and college athletes who are transgender.
+The "Fairness in Women's Sports Act" (known as HB500) The Idaho High School Activities Association (IHSAA) policy requires transgender athletes to make a medical transition and allows for participation with the following conditions:

 A. A female-to-male transgender student athlete who is taking a medically prescribed hormone treatment under a physicians care for the purposes of gender transition may participate only on a boys team.